brody192/astro-basic-template/README.md

 /
 ├── public/
 │   └── favicon.svg
+├── src
+│   ├── assets
+│   │   └── astro.svg
-├── src/
+│   ├── components
+│   │   └── Welcome.astro
-│   ├── layouts/
+│   ├── layouts
 │   │   └── Layout.astro
-│   └── pages/
+│   └── pages
 │       └── index.astro
 └── package.json
 ```

-To learn more about the folder structure of an Astro project, refer to [their guide on project structure](https://docs.astro.build/en/basics/project-structure/).
+To learn more about the folder structure of an Astro project, refer to [our guide on project structure](https://docs.astro.build/en/basics/project-structure/).

 ## 🧞 Commands